adskdimitrii/aps-cli/README.md

 Expected output:
 <Describe format — e.g. JSON to stdout, markdown table, summary paragraph>

 Not all CLI commands needed for this task may be implemented yet.
-You have the ability to add and augment the CLI source code using the APS API documentation at `docs/README.md`.
+You have the ability to add and augment the CLI source code.
+Refer to the APS API documentation `docs/README.md`.
 Follow the guidance in `AGENTS.md` when changing the source code.
 ```

 From here on, it's up to you to use your knowledge of how to work with coding agents.
 This repo is designed to fast-track you by providing a framework for the agent to work with, easy access to documentation, and guidance on how to test and self-improve.
 I wish you luck.
 If you end up creating a workflow that has value, consider starring this repo.